 - Fresh basil and tiny tomatoes

-Zucchini Cake (courtesy of Sharon, who finds all sorts of ingenious ways of disguising marrows to feed her family)
+Zucchini Cake (courtesy of my friend Sharon, who finds all sorts of ingenious ways of disguising marrows to feed her family)